A Sensible Definition For SEO

 The search index is what one searches when he/she uses a search engine.
 That’s why getting indexed in the major search engines such as Google is so important for business.
 Users can’t find businesses unless they’re in the index.

-Few people know every search engine ranking factor not only because they vary across search engines but also because they do not publicly disclose them.
-Nonetheless, search engines including Google have in fact mentioned to the public using some key rankings factors, which were widely absorbed by the SEO community.
+Few people know every search engine ranking factor not only because they vary across search engines but also because the search engines do not publicly disclose them.
+Nonetheless, search engines including Google have, in fact, mentioned to the public some of the key ranking factors as well as some best practices for SEO, which can prove quite useful to those without an SEO background.

 Some of the key ranking factors are backlinks, content relevance and freshness, page loading speeds and mobile-friendliness.
 It’s worth noting that users may see different results depending on their location, the language set on their browsers and their search history.